claire-codes/blog-com/_posts/2016-03-09-semver-in-package-json.markdown

 __Allow minor changes:__ `^1.1.3` which is like >=1.1.3 <2.0.0

-## :bear: Bear in mind ...
+## 🐻 Bear in mind ...

 Semver is only a convention that developers should follow, and isn't strictly enforceable.
 While some delightful soul may just bump the minor version whilst adding breaking changes to a pivotal package used by your app, package versioning like this works on the assumption that humans can follow a simple set of rules.

-Do your bit: spread the word about semver to your colleagues so that we're all on the same page! :book:
+Do your bit: spread the word about semver to your colleagues so that we're all on the same page! 📖

 If you really want to lock down the dependency versions in your package.json, consider looking at `npm shrinkwrap`.